TechToThePeople/mepwatch/presentation/datathon.md

 Democracy works if citizens are informed and engaged.
 ![solution](solution.png)
 notes:
-Technology can lower the barrier to engaging meaningfully in European politics, make information accessible, improve transparency and make it easy for citizens to feed back and hold their representatives accountable for their promises - and their votes.
+Technology and can **lower the barrier** to engaging meaningfully in European politics, make **information accessible** and easier to digest in a world where we’re overwhelmed with it at all times, **improve transparency** and make it easy for citizens to feed back and hold their representatives **accountable** for their promises  and their votes.

 ---